sheepynguy/TEA-SoF-Download-Bot/README.md

 ## How to Use
 Run the retrieve_reports.py file, and it will prompt you to open a login.microsoft.com link.
 Use the access code that is given inside the terminal, and log into your DSS microsoft account.
 After logging in, you can close the window and let the download bot run without an supervision.
-Do not close the browser that the bot opened on its own, or else the program will not run properly.
+Do not close the browser that the bot opened on its own or let your computer go to sleep, or else the program will not run properly.